Does Bottled Water Go Bad?

 Does Bottled Water Go Bad Over Time?

 Remember how the FDA doesn’t require water bottle expiration dates?
 Well, some manufacturers still choose to include them.
 This isn’t so much for safety reasons—rather, they include the expiration date to ensure the best quality and identify the batch date.
-Drinking it before the expiration date can help you enjoy the best tasting water.
+Drinking it before expiration can help you enjoy the best-tasting water.

 What You Need To Know About Water Bottle Shelf Life

-Because the FDA has determined that bottled water is a packaged food and has no limited shelf life, it can be confusing to know when to drink your water by.
+Because the FDA has determined bottled water is a packaged food with no limited shelf life, it is confusing to know how long does bottled water last?

-For best results, drink bottled water by the manufacturer’s expiration date.
 If your water bottles don’t have expiration dates, a good rule of thumb is to drink them before they hit the two-year mark.
-If you’re storing bottled water for longer periods of time, storing it properly may help make it safer to drink even after two years.

 The Best Way To Store Bottled Water